 - The usage of the PDU Set feature can be enabled only if both the UE and the network support the feature.

-- When both the UE and the network support the PDU Set feature, its usage is enabled/disabled on a per PDU Session basis.
+- When both the UE and the network support the PDU Set feature, its usage is requested on a per PDU Session basis.

 NOTE: The PDU Set feature while described for XRM services in the present TR is not restricted to XRM services i.e. it is a generic feature.